ARMmbed/mbed-client-linux-example/README.md

 ![Resource list](img/endpoint_resources.jpg)

-Step 5: To make a CoAP request to node resources, click **Read**.
+Step 5: To make a CoAP request to endpoints resource, click **Read**.

 ![Read resources](img/read_resources.jpg)

 The **/Test** tab contains resources demonstrating dynamic and static resource functionality.

 The **/Test/0/D** represents the dynamic resource observed by the mbed Device Server.
-It is linked with the program as it is automatically sending observations after every 10 seconds (once the registration is done).
+It is linked with the example application as it is automatically sending observations after every 10 seconds (once the registration is done).
 The values are updated to the UI without a need to press **Read**.

 ![Dynamic Resource](img/dynamic_resource.jpg)